bethgelab/foolbox/README.rst

 Foolbox
 =======

 Foolbox is a Python toolbox to create adversarial examples that fool neural networks.
+It requires `Python 3`, `NumPy` and `SciPy`.

 Installation
 ------------